Val-stack-FR/Website/essays/linguistic-capital-ai-inequality.md

 <div class="pull-quote"><blockquote>"AI compresses inequality on narrow scripted tasks where it substitutes for absent linguistic capital, but amplifies inequality on open-ended tasks where it rewards meta-awareness, judgment and rhetorical sophistication."</blockquote><cite>— Synthesising hypothesis, across Noy/Zhang, Dell'Acqua et al., and Otis et al.</cite></div>

 I'd observed a version of this in field.
 The people who struggled most with our AI tools were not struggling because the technology was inaccessible.
 They were struggling at the level of articulation — at the moment of translating a professional intuition into a form the model could work with.
 That's at least partially a linguistic problem, my other guess being a lack of understanding of the realm of possibilities.
 But we were mostly treating it as a technical one.
-The adoption data I discussed in an earlier piece on the people problem in GenAI adoption documented the *who* of this dynamic.
+The adoption data I discussed in an earlier piece on the people problem in GenAI adoption documented the *who* of this dynamic.<span class="fn">[4]</span>

 <div class="article-ref" data-slug="genai-adoption-people-in-the-middle" data-type="essay">The question worth asking — before designing any adoption programme — is not "how do we get people to use AI?" but "what is actually blocking them, and is it what we think it is?"</div>

-Agirdag gives us the *why*.<span class="fn">[4]</span>
+Agirdag gives us the *why*.

 ## The machine's embedded preference